 76mm Gun Tank M41 Walker Bulldog.

 Details of the 76mm gun mount are shown here.
 A concentric hydrospring recoil mechanism was used in this mount.
 The recoil cylinder, which was full of hydraulic oil when ready for use, was formed by the inside of the cradle and the outside of the gun tube enclosed by the cradle.
 The recoil piston is keyed to the gun tube near the cradle's front, and the counterrecoil spring coiled around the gun tube between the recoil piston and the rear of the cradle.
-(Picture from TM 9-730 76-mm Gun Tank T41E1.)
+(Picture from TM 9-730 76-mm Tank Gun T41E1.)

 76mm Gun Tank M41 Walker Bulldog.